moonshadowmobile/moonshadowmobile-authbind/README.md

 ## Module Description

 The authbind module is used to setup and manage access to privileged network ports using the Authbind service.
 Authbind allows a program that is run as a non-privileged user to access low-numbered ports.
-This permission is determined for file content stored in the authbind configuration area.
+This permission is granted based on file existence in the authbind configuration directory.

-There are three ways for permission to be granted:
+There are three ways for permission to be allowed:

 * By port.
 * By address and port.